49ers' Sanders (ribs) likely game-time decision

 Niners coach Kyle Shanahan announced Tuesday that wide receiver Emmanuel Sanders suffered some cartilage damage in his ribs against the Seattle Seahawks on Monday night.
 X-rays taken at Levi's Stadium were inconclusive, leading Sanders to have an MRI on Tuesday morning.

-The results of further testing revealed the cartilage damage, which Shanahan said will put Sanders' availability for this week's game against Arizona up in the air but doesn't seem to be something the Niners expect to be a long-term issue.
+The results of further testing revealed the cartilage damage, which Shanahan said will put Sanders' availability for this week's game against Arizona up in the air but isn't something the Niners expect to be a long-term issue.

 "He'll be day-to-day and probably end up being a game-time decision," Shanahan said.